 Fetch IgH EtherCat sources to the target and configure.

-• --with-linux-dir optional: should point to the kernel sources installed before, otherwise omit argument
+• call configure --with-linux-dir optionally: should point to the kernel sources installed before, otherwise omit argument

 Build and install EtherCat kernel modules